dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

 </File>

-The `dbt.config()` method accepts _only_ literal values (strings, booleans, and numeric types).
+There's a limit to how fancy you can get with the `dbt.config()` method.
+It accepts _only_ literal values (strings, booleans, and numeric types).
 It's not possible to pass another function or a more complex data structure.
 The reason is because dbt statically analyzes the arguments to `config()` while parsing your model, without actually executing any of your Python code.
+If you need to set more complex configuration,

 #### Accessing project context